Freedom of information

 The FOI Act aims to achieve this objective by:

-- requiring that agencies publish certain information on their websites
+- requiring that agencies publish specific information on their websites

 - providing for a right of access to documents.